 Motorcycle Staying Safe on Your Bike: Winter Riding Tips

-Keeping your bike well maintained is, in general, essential to safe riding, but in winter conditions, it’s even more important.
+Keeping your bike well-maintained is, in general, essential to safe riding, but in winter conditions, it’s even more important.
+Gruber Law Offices motorcycle lawyers know this all too well.
 In addition to checking tire pressure and making sure it’s accurate before you head out for a ride, check your antifreeze level.
 Antifreeze should be changed yearly, and if you take part in winter rides, changing it at the start of the cold weather season is a good idea.
 Be sure to check that all your hoses and your chain are in good shape.
 If anything looks questionable, repair it or replace it.